sensu/sensu-docs/content/sensu-go/5.19/dashboard/filtering.md

 fieldSelector: linux in event.entity.subscriptions
 {{< /highlight >}}

-### Values that begin with a number
+### Values that begin with a number or include special characters

-If you are filtering for a value that begins with a number, place the value in single quotes:
+If you are filtering for a value that begins with a number, place the value in single or double quotes:

 {{< highlight text >}}
 fieldSelector:entity.name == '1b04994n'
+fieldSelector:entity.name == "1b04994n"
+{{< /highlight >}}

+Likewise, to use a label or field selector with string values that include special characters like hyphens and underscores, place the value in single or double quotes:

+{{< highlight text >}}
+labelSelector:region == 'us-west-1'
+labelSelector:region == "us-west-1"
 {{< /highlight >}}

 ## Operators quick reference